Preston-Landers/QuietPlaces/Readme.md

 # Welcome to QuietPlaces #

-This is the source code repository for QuietPlaces, an Android app to automatically silence your phone when you enter quiet places.
-You can create, remove and adjust your quiet places at any time, and quiet places can be automatically suggested based on categories obtained from the Google Places API.
+This is the source code repository for QuietPlaces, an Android app that automatically silences your phone when you enter quiet places that you have defined.
+When you leave the quiet zone your ringer is automatically re-enabled.
+Quiet Place zones are defined as circles centered around a geographic point.

+You can create, remove or adjust your quiet places at any time using an interactive map, and new quiet places can be automatically suggested based on categories obtained from the Google Places API.

 ## About QuietPlace ##

 This is a project for a Mobile Computing class at UT Austin.
-The goal is to combine the Google Maps and Places APIs to enable intelligent control over the phone ringer by sensing when the user has entered a place categorized as a silent zone, such as hospitals or museums.
+The goal is to combine the Google Maps and Places APIs to enable intelligent control over the phone ringer by sensing when the user has entered places categorized as silent zones, such as hospitals or museums.

 ## Authors ##